J. D. McKissic

-Joshua Dobbie McKissic (born August 15, 1993) is an American football running back.
-He played college football at Arkansas State, where set the Sun Belt Conference record for most career receptions with 289.
-McKissic signed with the Atlanta Falcons as an undrafted free agent in 2016 and has also played for the Seattle Seahawks, Detroit Lions, and Washington Football Team / Commanders.
+Joshua Dobbie McKissic (born August 15, 1993), is an American former professional football running back.
+He played college football for the Arkansas State Red Wolves, setting the Sun Belt Conference record for most career receptions with 289.
+McKissic signed with the Atlanta Falcons as an undrafted free agent in after the 2016 NFL draft.
+He was also a member of the Seattle Seahawks, Detroit Lions, and Washington Football Team / Commanders.

-Early years and college
+Early life

+McKissic was born on August 15, 1993, in Phenix City, Alabama, and later played high school football at Central High School.
+A three-star wide receiver recruit, McKissic committed to play college football at Arkansas State over offers from Appalachian State and Coastal Carolina.